Rolisteam/DiceParser/HelpMe.md

 Roll 777 six-faced die.

-Thanks of several operations and option, you can tune a bit you rolling command.
+Thanks of several operations and options, you can tune a bit your rolling command.

 ## List of operator
 * k : Keep